Skip to main content

 • Auto — Runlayer auto-detects the auth mechanism (default)

-• OAuth 2.1 — Configure OAuth with Dynamic Client Registration, pre-registered credentials, or the OAuth Broker
+• OAuth 2.1 — Configure OAuth with Dynamic Client Registration (or Client ID Metadata Document when CIMD is enabled in Settings), pre-registered credentials, or the OAuth Broker

 • Bearer Token — Static token-based auth